cloudydeno/denodir-oci/IDEAS.md

 so you can import specifiers from it into regular Deno programs.

 I'm not sure what the usecase for this would be exactly.

-## unpack

-explode the raw contents of a built artifact into (a temp directory?) for inspection/debugging